Core

 Contents

-- Problems with mmCIF and the current ecosystem – some scattered complaints about the mmcif format in no particular order of importance.. single-structure assumption, parsing fragility, missing experimental linkage, no ML-native access, pain points.
+- Problems with mmCIF and the current ecosystem – single-structure assumption, parsing fragility, missing experimental linkage, no ML-native access.

-- Annotations and the artifact engine – the engine half: query language, the (selector, body, provenance) annotation overlay, ML-native featurization passes (graphs, equivariant features, pair representations, tokenization), training data shapes for distribution-predicting models.
+- Annotations and the artifact engine – query language, the (selector, body, provenance) annotation overlay, ML-native featurization passes, training-data shapes.

-- Technology survey – the survey half: Zarr/OME-Zarr/copick/TileDB/Arrow/DataFusion as storage primitives, with the three heterogeneity regimes mapped onto existing tools (H5MD, cryoDRGN, qFit, IHM).
+- Technology survey – Zarr/OME-Zarr/copick/TileDB/Arrow/DataFusion as storage primitives, the three heterogeneity regimes mapped onto existing tools (H5MD, cryoDRGN, qFit, IHM).

 - Open questions

-- ML-native data: access patterns and precomputed features – random access, neighbor lookup, equivariant feature caches, tokenization, dataloader chunking; the discipline for caching derived data without polluting the core.
+- ML-native data: access patterns and precomputed features – random access, neighbor lookup, equivariant feature caches, tokenization, dataloader chunking.

 - Appendix: “black-box” data and model-side artifacts – weights, decoders, latents, model outputs, training metadata co-located with the structure.